fekxs/blog_app/admin/README.md

-under this folder we want to create admin files
+In this folder we want to create admin files